vIWG Wastegate Actuator Suit BMW N20 Engines – 6inHg

 vIWG Actuator Collar Tool for 76mm Diaphragm

 Ensure you have an overboost cut-out.
-This is a safety feature built into basically all factory, aftermarket & programmable ECUs.
+This safety feature is built into all factory, aftermarket & programmable ECUs.
 You can never be too careful.
 Make sure it is set at a sensible & reasonable limit.
-Increasing the boost will put more load on your engine and there are other tune-related factors you must consider.
+Increasing the boost will put more load on your engine, and you must consider other tune-related factors.
 If in any doubt, speak with a professional tuner/calibrator.